- what is design & typesetting?

 This is a book design service to produce a pdf file ready for printing.
 An ebook is entirely different and something we would recommend, but it is not included with this service.

 An ebook is an electronic conversion of your printed book.

 To create an ebook all the text and images in your book is first tagged and converted into html code.
 This code should then be edited to ensure the fonts, layout and styling will work for the widest range of ebook devices.
 The ebook file is then packaged as a an epub

 for Kindle, iPad, Nook and Android.
 Any reader will then be able to download this file onto their digital device where it is instantly decoded and displayed for them.

 Most successful books are now available in both print and ebook version.
 Please read our article on

 why you need an ebook

 to appreciate why it's so important to have your ebook converted properly and not rely on free tools and cheap conversion

 offerings to do this for you.
 Our ebook conversion service page provides

-full details of our service to take your print-ready files and turn it into an epub and mobi.
+full details of our service to take your print-ready files and turn it into an epub.
 Prices start at $280 USD.